10 Notable alumni of

 Biography

-Grover Covington is a former Canadian Football League defensive end for the Hamilton Tiger-Cats and member of the Canadian Football Hall of Fame.
+Grover Covington is an American former professional football defensive end who played for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+He is a member of the Canadian Football Hall of Fame.

 5. Clarence F. Stephens